Understand how Visiolink's servers import files from your system.

 - If all files are in place on FTP, the system starts processing the files for e-pages (and device)

-- Log of processing can be seen in e-pages admin under the cron tab (information delivered at project kick-off)
+- Log of processing can be seen in the Visiolink Publishing Hub under the Processing tab (information delivered at project kick-off)

 - If PDF files (more than the agreed page-tolerance) are missing on the FTP, the system waits 10 min and then checks again.
 Step 3 is repeated until either A) issue has been processed or B) the days date changes to tomorrows date and a new set of files are expected.